RestorationsSOS.com - Fire and Water Damage Restoration

 Meeting Location

 A meeting location is a safe place right outside your home.
 This is where you should meet your family members in the event of an emergency that requires evacuation or if family members become separated from each other.
-Be sure to educate and train all family members how to get to these locations.
+Be sure to educate and train all family members how to get to this location.

 It is also recommended to choose a secondary meeting location in a safe place outside your neighborhood.
 The secondary location is used if the primary location is not safe or cannot be reached.